 - Marketing Rockstar

 Remember, the job titles you use matter.
-They have an affect on the talent you attract and they also help team members focus on their top priorities and take ownership over their work.
+They have an effect on the talent you attract and they also help team members focus on their top priorities and take ownership over their work.
 Choose wisely.